Skip to main content

 What API keys can do

-API keys are scoped to your organization and can call every endpoint in this reference.
+API keys hitting any of these endpoints get 403 — credential management is intentionally locked out of sk_… auth so a leaked key cannot mint, list, or revoke other keys.
+See Errors → common detail strings for the exact detail text to match on.
 Each request looks up the key by SHA-256 hash, scopes the request to the key’s organization, and updates the key’s last_used_at timestamp.
 Revoked keys return 401 Invalid or revoked API key.

 Storage